Sha95544/Bank-Customer-Churn-Analysis-Case-Study/README.md

 ### Churn rates across regions
 ![image](https://github.com/Sha95544/Bank-Customer-Churn-Analysis-Case-Study/assets/62758405/7a4c80cb-6c76-47eb-8a80-f65ab9874a83)<br>
 #### Insights:
 The churn rates across **Germany** is much higher as compared to Spain and France.
-The bank needs to pay special focus on its customer retention strategy within Germany otherwise the churn rates in this region wuld prove to be a major loss for the business.<br><br>
+The bank needs to pay special focus on its customer retention strategy within Germany otherwise the churn rates in this region would prove to be a major loss for the business.<br><br>
 ### Churn rates by card types
 ![image](https://github.com/Sha95544/Bank-Customer-Churn-Analysis-Case-Study/assets/62758405/9dab5004-4edb-417f-904f-4d7597caf70b)<br>
 #### Insights: